Modern-day adventurer, long-distance swimmer, and bestselling author of Swimming to Antarctica

 Lynne Cox is an acclaimed adventurer, celebrated long-distance swimmer, and bestselling author.
 Lynne’s natural exuberance and flair for the dramatic make her an inspiring speaker.
 Because she relies heavily on research and collaboration with global teams to strategize toward her goals, she has been invited to speak to corporations and universities around the world, including Starbucks, Smith Barney, Citigroup, Johnson & Johnson, Nike, IBM, the Navy SEALs, Tokyo University, The New York Times, and many others.

 Blessed with few of the standard tools of athletic prowess, Lynne has relied on gritty dedication and an indomitable spirit to define and accomplish her personal and professional goals.
 Lynne Cox is both a bestselling author and a dynamic and proven motivational speaker.
 She has demonstrated undeniable success, proving herself repeatedly in the coldest and most treacherous waters of the world.
 Her personal story, Swimming to Antarctica, appeared on many distinguished lists, including Amazon’s “Top 50 Books of 2004″ and Sports Illustrated’s “Best Sports Books of 2004.”
 Named one of the “notable women of 2003″ by Glamour magazine, Lynne has been featured on 60 Minutes, profiled in People, praised by Oliver Sacks and President Ronald Reagan, and inducted into the Swimming Hall of Fame.
 Lynne Cox is the author of South with the Sun, a full-scale account of polar explorer Roald Amundsen’s life and expeditions.
-She is also the author of Grayson, a magical, true-life account of swimming with a baby gray whale and, most recently, of Open Water Swimming Manual, a definitive guide to swimming that addresses her decades-long experience and expertise.
+She is also the author of Grayson, a magical, true-life account of swimming with a baby gray whale and, Open Water Swimming Manual, a definitive guide to swimming that addresses her decades-long experience and expertise.
+Her newest memoir is Swimming in the Sink.

 Team Building & Leadership